rosettatype/design-regression/_posts/2023-11-15-examining-the-research-methods-used-by-legibility-legends-tinker-and-paterson.md

 ## Their control condition

 Recognising this potential problem, Tinker and Paterson’s solution was to include what they considered to be a control condition where one group receives Forms A and B set in the same line length (80 mm).
-Any difference due to practice or lack of equivalence of content is then used as a ’correction factor’ ([Paterson & Tinker 1940, p42](#ref:paterson-tinker-1940)) that is applied to correct for potential effects of the order and content of the forms.
+Any difference due to practice or lack of equivalence of content is then used as a ’correction factor’ ([Paterson & Tinker 1940, p.
+42](#ref:paterson-tinker-1940)) that is applied to correct for potential effects of the order and content of the forms.
 (See [Table 2](#tab:two) for an example of how the correction is applied).
 This correction was considered adequate to conclude that a difference in reading speed could be attributed to the typographical arrangement, rather than the test procedure.

 | Group \(1\) | Test form \(2\) | Typeface \(3\) | Average number<br>of paragraphs read \(4\) | Difference between<br>A and B \(5\) | Corrected difference<br>between A and B \(6\) |
 |-------|----|----------------|-------|------|------|